actualbudget/actual/docs/api/index.md

 api.runImport('My-Budget', run);
 ```

 This is very simple, but it takes some data in `my-data.json` and creates all the accounts and transactions from it.
-Functions to convert the items (like `convertAccount`) are not included here.
+Functions used to convert items (like `convertAccount`) are not included here.
 Use the [reference docs](./reference.md) to learn the shape of objects that Actual expects.

 **Note:** it's important that [`addTransactions`](./reference.md#addtransactions) is used here.
 You want to use it instead of [`importTransactions`](./reference.md#importtransactions) when dumping raw data into Actual.
 The former will not run the reconciliation process (which deduplicates transactions), and won't create the other side of transfer transactions, and more.
 If you use `importTransactions` it may adjust your data in ways that don't match the data you’re importing.